 Automotive Properties REIT (TSX:APR.UN)

-I know real estate investment trusts (REITs) pay a distribution and not a dividend, but if our end goal here is income, especially in a tax sheltered account, it shouldn't make much of a difference.
+I know real estate investment trusts (REITs) pay a distribution and not a dividend, but if our end goal here is income, especially in a tax sheltered account such as the best dividend stocks in a TFSA, it shouldn't make much of a difference.
 And, Automotive Properties REIT (TSE:APR.UN) is a high yielding option that many Canadians should have an eye on today.
 The best part?
 This REIT comes with a little bit of growth built in as well.

 Automotive Properties business model is relatively simple.
 They purchase car dealerships and lease them back to operators.
 The one benefit of this model is the fact they can lock customers in to long term contracts with ease.
 Why?